FM (2009), International Master (2010); GM (2013). Andersen is Denmark's top junior (U20) and in that country's top 10 (March 2014).

 Between April 2008 and July 2009, Andersen had added 316 ELO to take his rating from the nadir of 2020 through to 2336, picking up an FM title along the way.

 2012 was a very good year for Andersen, starting with some excellent results in team events (see below) and scoring 6.5/9 in the Copenhagen Chess Challenge in May and 6/9 in the Bronshoj GM in June, also in Copenhagen.
 These added a further 27 points to his rating but both results were just shy of further GM norms.
 Nevertheless, he won the BSF Cup 2012 in Denmark in October 2012 to win his first GM norm.
-2013 started with a solid 6.5/10 at the Reykjavik Open (2013) and continued with a solid 7/10 at the Politiken Cup (2013).
+2013 started with a solid 6.5/10 at the Reykjavik Open (2013) and continued with a solid 7/10 at the Politiken Cup (2013) and 5.5/9 at the Oslo GM Tournament in September.

 Andersen first competed in a regional championship during 17th European Youth Championship 2007 (U12) that was held in Sibenik, Croatia, scoring 4.5/9.
 In the 2008 European Youth Chess Championship (U14), he scored 5/9.
 In 2009, he again contested the European U14 championship, this time scoring 6.5/9, and placing =6th.